DOI-ONRR/doi-extractives-data/src/markdown/downloads/default.md

     <a href="http://www.bls.gov/cew/datatoc.htm">Go to BLS quarterly census &#8594;
     </a>
     <p class="u-margin-top">The other type of jobs data we use is <em>self-employment</em>.
 This data describes the number of people (full-time and part-time) that are self-employed in natural resource extraction.
 Self-employed people don’t receive wages or salaries because they own their company, either as a sole proprietor, partnership, or small business.
 This data includes some double counting because people may appear on multiple tax forms.</p>
-    <p>Self-employment data comes from comes from the <a href="http://www.bea.gov/">Bureau of Economic Analysis</a>, or BEA, but must be calculated, by subtracting SA27N Full- and Part-Time Wage and Salary Employment by <glossary-term termKey="north american industry classification system (naics)">NAICS</glossary-term> Industry from SA25N Full- and Part-Time Employment by NAICS Industry.
+    <p>Self-employment data comes from comes from the <a href="http://www.bea.gov/">Bureau of Economic Analysis</a>, or BEA, but must be calculated, by subtracting SA27N Full- and Part-Time Wage and Salary Employment by <glossary-term term.key="north american industry classification system (naics)">NAICS</glossary-term> Industry from SA25N Full- and Part-Time Employment by NAICS Industry.
 We also have <a href="https://github.com/onrr/doi-extractives-data/wiki/Data-Catalog#self-employment">notes on using this data</a> from our web development team.</p>
     <a href="http://www.bea.gov/">Go to BEA &#8594;</a>
   </li>
 </ul>